/ Docs

 Quick mode

 Quick mode runs the full pipeline in one command.
-It pauses to ask which PR or branch to review, and once more to ask for optional additional context, then handles everything else automatically.
+It pauses twice: once to select the PR or branch, and once to ask for review instructions (scope, focus, requirements, or context).
+Everything else runs automatically.

 Start it from your AI IDE: